So you've got your blog up and running, you're writing regular posts, but you're still not getting as much traffic as you'd like?

 13. Mention other people's posts

-When writing articles about any given subject, try to hyperlink relevant keywords relating back to similar blog posts elsewhere.
-This will attract the attention of influential bloggers you're trying to impress and hopefully encourage them to give you a mention in return.
+When writing articles about any given subject, try to hyperlink relevant keywords relating to similar blog posts elsewhere.
+It will attract the attention of influential bloggers you're trying to impress and hopefully encourage them to give you a mention in return.

 14. Write valuable advice pieces